 Best Weightlifting Shoes for Men and Women

-What you should be looking for in weightlifting shoes is the height of the heel, straps that keep your feet locked-in, and non-compressible insole that gives you back-up when lifting.
+What you should be looking for in weightlifting shoes is the height of the heel, straps that keep your feet locked in, and a non-compressible insole that gives you back-up when lifting.
 Here are the best weightlifting shoes you should consider.

 Reebok Legacy Lifter for Men & Women

-When it comes to getting support and security that weight lifters need to lift more safely and better, the best shoe to consider is Reebok Legacy Lifter.
+When it comes to getting the support and security that weight lifters need to lift more safely and better, the best shoe to consider is the Reebok Legacy Lifter.
 These lifter shoes have a classic lace design that provides security and a hook-and-strap system that gives lateral support and stability.
-All you need is to lace-up and feel secure to have a safe lift.
+All you need is to lace up and feel secure to have a safe lift.

 Pros